Lingggao/Lingggao/README.md

 Greetings to all the colleagues in the computer science field!

-My name is **Ling Gao**, an undergraduate student from the Hunan Institute of Science and Technology.
+My name is **Ling Gao** (KaiXiu Gao), an undergraduate student from the Hunan Institute of Science and Technology.
 I am currently serving as an independent advisor in the Microsoft community, responsible for user support for Microsoft's pillar products such as Windows and Office.
 Meanwhile, I am also a loyal Microsoft Insider who has long been involved in Windows systems' software testing.

 I have achieved excellent results in numerous aspects of my work.
 I have provided technical support to over **7,300** Microsoft product users, and my customer satisfaction (CSAT) has remained above **95%** throughout the year.
 Meanwhile, I have provided almost **600** feedback for Microsoft's products, including Windows and Edge, and ranked in the **top 10** of the global Windows Insider ranking multiple times, making substantial contributions to Microsoft products' vigorous development.